hyperoslo/playbook/WORKFLOW.md

 #### Sprint review

-At the end of each sprint, we have a sprint review meeting.
-This is where we review the previous iteration of your product.
-At the end of the meeting, everyone should be agreed that the user stories were implemented satisfactorily.
-The stories that are considered complete will be deployed, and the ones that aren't are moved back into the backlog.
+At the end of each week, we get together to review the sprint that we had and that the stories in it are in fact complete.
+At the end of the meeting, the stories that were completed are deployed, and the ones that aren't go back at the top of the backlog.

 We like to timebox sprint reviews to 30 minutes with the following agenda: